 What skin care products should I use?

 The products we apply to our skin play a huge role in overall skin quality and health - we need to feed our skin the same way we feed our bodies day to day!
-At Artisan 57, we carry all medical grade skin care products, meaning the concentration of active ingredients are higher than most drug store or over the counter products.
+At Artisan Skin and Laser Center, we carry all medical grade skin care products, meaning the concentration of active ingredients are higher than most drug store or over the counter products.
 Medical grade skin care products include growth factors, antioxidants, vitamins, peptides and other essential ingredients.
 If you are concerned with skin laxity, growth factors are a must as they inhibit collagen production in the skin.
 Combining growth factors with the other essential ingredients will only benefit your skin!

 What treatments can I do to improve skin laxity?